GAIA-X4PLC-AAD/environment-model-asset-example/asset/README.md

-# 03_rural_area_final
+# Example environmental model for test field Lower Saxony

-Terrain with 2000m x 2000m size and 1 x 1 tiles.
+Motorway section of the test field Lower Saxony with 2000x2000m size with 1x1 tiles.

 ## Digital Assets